Bridget of Sweden

 Bridget of Sweden, OSsS (c.
-1304 – 23 July 1374), also known as Birgitta Birgersdotter and Birgitta of Vadstena (heliga Birgitta), was a Swedish Catholic mystic and the founder of the Bridgettines.
-Outside Sweden, she was also known as the Princess of Nericia and was the mother of Catherine of Vadstena.
+1304 – 23 July 1373), also known as Birgitta Birgersdotter and Birgitta of Vadstena (heliga Birgitta), was a Swedish Catholic mystic and the founder of the Bridgettines.
+Outside Sweden, she was also known as the Princess of Nericia.
+She was the mother of Catherine of Vadstena.

 Bridget is one of the six patron saints of Europe, together with Benedict of Nursia, Cyril and Methodius, Catherine of Siena and Teresa Benedicta of the Cross.
+Bridget of Sweden is honoured in the calendar of saints of the Catholic and Evangelical-Lutheran Churches.